Ban Rak Thai: A charming Yunnanese village in Mae Hong Son

 Lee Wine Rak Thai, a famous clay resort in Baan Rak Thai, is surrounded by tea plantations in the hills with beautiful views.
 It is also incredibly close to another popular spot, Pang Ung, which is perfect for those who want to stay at Baan Rak Thai and see the misty sea in Pang Ung at sunrise.
 Lee Win Rak Thai stands on steep hills, getting there can be a bit tricky, but you won’t regret the stunning views if you decide to visit this place.

-It is worth noting that Baan Rak Thai is also famous for local wines such as: mulberry wine, peach wine, gooseberry wine.
-The place is also famous for green tea, oolong tea, and dried fruits.
+It is worth noting that Baan Rak Thai is also famous for its local beverages, including mulberry, peach, and gooseberry wines.
+Additionally, the place is renowned for its green tea, oolong tea, and dried fruits.

 The weather is very comfortable during the day and can be very cold at night.
 But for the sake of Thai winter, it is worth getting into the atmosphere of the area, surrounded by fragrant tea plantations.